- As low as $389/Night

 Ocean Green Cottages are centrally located in the northern end of Myrtle Beach close to major attractions, shopping, dining, golf, plus much more.

-A 3 bedroom raised beach home just blocks from the ocean, with 2 full baths, sizable living and dining area, central heat and air conditioning, cavernous balcony, cable TV, internet and completely equipped full sized kitchen with a range/oven, refrigerator with ice maker, microwave, disposal, dishwasher, coffee maker, toaster.
+A 3 bedroom raised beach home just blocks from the ocean, with 2 full baths, huge living and dining area, central heat and air conditioning, roomy balcony, cable TV, internet and completely equipped full sized kitchen with a range/oven, refrigerator with ice maker, microwave, disposal, dishwasher, coffee maker, toaster.

 The master bedroom suite has a private bath (tub/shower combo) and a King sized bed.
 The second bedroom has a Queen bed.
 The third bedroom has one double bed and one twin bed.
 The 2nd and 3rd bedrooms share a full bathroom with a shower/tub combo.
 There are 4 TVs.
 Convenient pools are located throughout the community.
 Convenient parking underneath the raised beach bungalow.
 Parking permits are required.